 All target respondents with an email address were emailed an invitation to complete the survey online.
 The email for each respondent included a unique password-embedded link.
-Those who did not respond to the email invitation received at least one reminder email.
+The sample was closely monitored and those in underperforming geographical areas received one reminder email.
 For SSRS Opinion Panelists who did not respond and who had opted into receiving text messages from the SSRS Opinion Panel also received text message reminders.